ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 points and topography filtering ``filter_topo``.
 The pre-processing software ``chgres_cube`` is used to convert the raw external model data into initial and lateral boundary condition files in netCDF format, needed as input to the FV3-LAM.
-Additional information about the UFS pre-processor utilities can be found in the `UFS_UTILS User’s Guide <https://ufs-utils.readthedocs.io/en/ufs-v1.0.0/>`_.
+Additional information about the UFS pre-processor utilities can be found in the `UFS_UTILS User’s Guide <https://ufs-utils.readthedocs.io/en/ufs-v2.0.0/>`_.

 The SRW Application can be initialized from a range of operational initial condition files.
-It is possible to initialize the model from GFS, NAM, RAP, and HRRR files in Gridded Binary v2 (GRIB2) format for past dates.
+It is possible to initialize the model from GFS, NAM, RAP, and HRRR files in Gridded Binary v2 (GRIB2) format and GFS in NEMSIO format for past dates.
 Please note, for GFS data, dates prior to 1 January 2018 may work but are not guaranteed.
 Public archives of model data can be accessed through the `National Centers for Environmental Information <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs>`_ (NCEI) or through the `NOAA Operational Model Archive and Distribution System <https://nomads.ncep.noaa.gov/>`_